SoglaHash/mod-progression-system-naxx25-60/README_naxx.md

 AutoBalance.rate.armor  = 1.0
 AutoBalance.rate.damage = 1.0
 ```

+CONS:

+ Hooks apply to all maps and creatures.
+Applies scaling of 1.0f to 99.99% of all combat interactions.
+Not 100% blizzlike, No updated EPL map to allow teleporting and ghost running.
+No naxx40 mechanics

 ## 3 Dump and Scale  ❔

 Use data from autobalancer to scale only Naxx25 mobs.